mercurius-js/auth/docs/schema-replacement.md

 # Schema Replacement

-The auth directive can be used as an identifier to protact a GraphQL String Scalar field within the GraphQL schema to do a replacement of the output if the policy allows it.
+The auth directive can be used as an identifier to protect a GraphQL String Scalar field within the GraphQL schema to do a replacement of the output if the policy allows it.

 This is designed to potentially obfuscate your database output to the end user without having to do this on the frontend.
 Useful to prevent people who may or may not have a role or matching the required "profile" to not see what is being sent from the server.